liammcluckie/Low-Tide-Surf-Club/readMe.md

             that it breaks up text sections and overall makes the website easy to read and aesthetically pleasing.

 ###     - Imagery

+            - The imagery will be very important on the website, I plan to use images to convey information about the company and products.
+The first thing visitors will see when the site loads will be a large jumbotron image with a call to action button included.
+The reason for this is to immediately direct the user to the key order form page.

+            - I also plan to use imagery on the modal that prompts visitors to sign up to the newsletter.

+            - One of the website pages will be a gallery section where I will use imagery to tell a story, primarily informing the visitor about what the business creates featuring previous products.
+As well as, showing the design process.

+            - There will also be icon imagery included in the site, however, this will be minimal in order to still keep the aesthetic style consistent.

+            - The imagery used will be de-saturated in colour and the main focal will be on the products and lifestyle based around these.
+            The de-saturation in colour will fit in with the rest of the simple greyscale colours used throughout the rest of the website.

 ## Wireframes